 We associate the classic id Software designers – Carmack, Romero, Hall – with Wolfenstein 3D, a widely copied, much-respected and endlessly influential run-and-gun through a distorted view of the Second World War.
 BJ Blazkowicz is one of the true meat-headed heroes of video gaming, and his legacy is a billion smoking bullet holes, Nazi corpses and a robot Hitler.

 45. Perfect Dark

 Was Perfect Dark a great first-person shooter on the N64, or was it just a decent one that has been elevated because of the Rare brand?
-The female protagonist, the auto turrets, and Elvis the alien make it stand out.
+The female protagonist, the auto-turrets, and Elvis the alien makes it stand out.
 If it took balls to have a female lead in a shooter in 2000, it was downright reckless to throw in a comedy alien sidekick.
 The addition of a customisable multiplayer mode shows the sort of ambition on display here.
 Especially telling considering it released in the early days of first-person shooters on console, when many were trying (and failing) to emulate the heavy hitters on PC.